Español – Home / Capital; an experiment

 The administrator displays the hidden "Production" sheet by clicking the three-line icon below, and agents will be able to view the quantities available for the next session.

-Second Method: without Internet or with web forms
+Second Method: with any web forms

+With this method the administrator and agents must have a computer or mobile phone with internet access, but any spreadsheet service that allows linked forms can be used, not just Google Sheets.
 To use it, a delivery and production calculator is available, which allows you to calculate the quantities available for each agent with the succession of exchanges, and the productions:

 For up to 100 agents and 500 deliveries: download as spreadsheet (5 Mb), or use in Google Sheets;